• Organisation

-Inasmuch Children's Home (1956 - 1986)
+Inasmuch Children's Home

 Details

-Inasmuch was founded in 1956 but was officially opened on 15 November 1958 by Captain Smith of HMAS Albatross (Jervis Bay).
-Major Townsend funded the home from her pension and community donations.
-The house was donated by a Canberra woman, and Townsend received support from the communities of Bomaderry and Sussex Inlet, who provided food and worked on working bees.
-The naval base HMAS Albatross which provided Christmas presents to the children and hosted them for a week's holiday at Christmas.
-According to the Australian Women's Weekly, children were billeted during holidays with neighbouring families.
+The Home was funded by community donations and Townsend’s pension.
+The house at Falls Creek was donated by a Canberra woman called Mrs R Murray (nee Monaghan).
+The Home received support from the communities of Bomaderry and Sussex Inlet, who provided food and worked on working bees.
+The naval base HMAS Albatross which provided Christmas presents to the children and hosted them for a week’s holiday at Christmas.
+According to the Australian Women’s Weekly, children were billeted during holidays with neighbouring families.

-Major Townsend died in 1972 as a result of a motor vehicle accident.
 Following an appeal launched by the Shoalhaven Shire Council, the work was continued by Miss Pam Mooney, a trained mothercraft nurse from Kiama.
-The children were moved from the property at Falls Creek to premises, given by a benefactor, at Sussex Inlet.
+The children were moved from the property at Falls Creek to premises, given by another benefactor, at Sussex Inlet.

 National Redress Scheme for people who have experienced institutional child sexual abuse